Severson-Group/eMach/docs/source/EM_analyzers/winding_factors.rst

 Output to User
 ***************
 The winding factors analyzer returns a `WindingFactors` table.
 This table has structure that the winding factors are listed for each harmonics_list variable.
-The first value represents the first harmoincs_list variable, the second value represents the second variable, and so on.
+The first value represents the first harmonics_list variable, the second value represents the second variable, and so on.

 Example code using the analyzer to determine the winding factors for each harmonic is provided below (continuation from previous code block):